openaps/docs/docs/docs/While You Wait For Gear/Understand-determine-basal.md

   * `bolusiob` = Units of bolus Insulin on Board.
 Does not take into account any temp basals.

 * We also add other calculations that we do to better predict and analyze what is happening:
-  * `Dev` or `Deviation` = how much actual BG change is deviating from the BGI
+  * `dev` or `deviation` = how much actual BG change is deviating from the BGI
-  * `BGI` (Blood Glucose Impact) = the degree to which BG “should” be rising or falling.
+  * `BGI` (Blood Glucose Impact) = the degree to which BG “should” be rising or falling based on insulin activity alone.
-  * `ISF` = ISF is anchored from the value in your pump; but if you use Autotune and/or autosens, the ISF value shown is what is currently being used by OpenAPS
+  * `ISF` = ISF is anchored from the value in your pump; but if you use autotune and/or autosens, the ISF value shown is what is currently being used by OpenAPS, as modified by the Sensitivity Ratio
-  * `CR (Carb Ratio)` = Ditto ISF, it is anchored from the value in your pump; but if you use Autotune and/or autosens, the CR value shown is what is currently being used by OpenAPS
+  * `CR (Carb Ratio)` = As with ISF, it is anchored from the value in your pump; but if you use autotune and/or autosens, the CR value shown is what is currently being used by OpenAPS
   * `Eventual BG `= what BG is estimated to be by the end of DIA
-  * `minGuardBG, IOBpredG, UAMpredBG` = predictions based on the lowest your BG is estimated to get over DIA; predictions based on IOB only; predictions based on carb absorption continuing at the same rate.
-These drive the purple prediction lines.
+  * `minGuardBG, IOBpredG, UAMpredBG` = eventual BG predictions based on 1) the lowest your BG is estimated to get over DIA; 2) predictions based on IOB only; and 3) predictions based on current deviations ramping down to zero at the same rate they have been recently.
+These represent the last entry on the purple prediction lines.
   * `Sensitivity Ratio` = the ratio of how sensitive or resistant you are.
 This ratio is calculated by "Autosensitivity" (or "autosens"), and this ratio is applied to both basal and ISF to adjust accordingly. <1.0 = sensitive; >1.0 = resistant.
+If your preferences allow it, sensitivityRatio can also be modified by temp targets.
-  * `Target` = pulled from your pump target; but may be different if you have enacted a temporary target.
+  * `Target` = pulled from your pump target; overridden if you have enacted a temporary target running.

 You may also see information about settings, either from your pump or from your `preferences.json` file, that are limiting the insulin dosing decisions that OpenAPS would otherwise make.
 Make sure to [read the preferences page](http://openaps.readthedocs.io/en/latest/docs/While%20You%20Wait%20For%20Gear/preferences-and-safety-settings.html) before you set up OpenAPS to understand what settings you have by default, and know how to get back to that page if you ever see a setting displayed in your pill.
 There is also [a handy chart with examples](http://openaps.readthedocs.io/en/latest/docs/While%20You%20Wait%20For%20Gear/preferences-and-safety-settings.html#a-few-examples) to help you understand how settings may impact the dosing output.